Closed

 Eligible expenses

-- Façade, signage, and landscape improvements
+- Façade improvements, signage development, and street-front landscape improvements

 Ineligible Costs and Activities

-- Standalone marketing or business promotion programs
+- Individual marketing or business promotion programs

 Eligible geographic areas